 Proceeding by way of a powerful PPT presentation, the highly acclaimed and erudite speaker talked at length and in great detail on specific aspects like “COVID-19’s Impact”, “How Countries Responded”, “How Consumers are Changing”, “New Consumer Behaviour Groups”, “Initial Business Responses to COVID-19”, “How Businesses Make Further Changes?”, “How Fast will Consumers Respond to Reopening?”, “Recovery Rates for Different Industries”, “Why Companies Need To Re-Assess Their Marketing Model?”, “How Pandemic Exposed Weaknesses in Many Economies?”, “Major New Themes in Marketing”, “V-Shape Recovery is Unlikely!”, “U-Shaped Recovery More Probable”, and “How will Capitalism be Affected?”

-With this, this most insightful session with “the father of modern marketing” and “the world’s foremost expert on the strategic practice of marketing” – PROF. PHILIP KOTLER – came to a fitting end!
+With this, this most insightful session with “the father of modern marketing” and “the world’s foremost expert on the strategic practise of marketing” – PROF. PHILIP KOTLER – came to a fitting end!